hemidactylus/mlops-speedrun-spamclassifier/README.md

 the right secrets appear in the `sms_feature_store/feature_store.yaml` file.

-> Copy the template `feature_store.yaml.template`
+> If you haven't already, copy the template `feature_store.yaml.template`
-> to the right name, and make sure to enter your secrets, bundle file
+> to `feature_store.yaml`, and make sure to enter your secrets, bundle file
 > and keyspace name.

 Now, with this Feast CLI command,